eirinin/blog/_posts/2015-11-16-new-computer-at-work.markdown

 layout:      post
 title:       New computer at work
 date:        2015-11-16
-categories:  arch linux installation work
 name:        2015-11-16-new-computer-at-work
+tags: work install arch linux
 ---

 I just got a new notebook at work.
 This is a HP computer, with a AMD a10-4600M